WISP Access Point Market Insights: Know Your Network, Part 2

 Access Point Market Share by Count of APs and Subscribers

-On the surface, it may seem odd that the provider with the greatest share of access points does not also host the largest number of subscribers.
+On the surface, it may seem odd that the provider with the greatest share of APs does not also host the largest number of subscribers.
 Put simply, Cambium is able to host more subscribers across a smaller number of access points due to the types of AP models it uses.
-For instance, the Cambium PMP 450m device comprises only 1.7% of the access point market, yet it constitutes 9.54% of the entire market’s subscriber count.
+For instance, the Cambium PMP 450m device comprises only 1.7% of the AP market, yet it constitutes 9.54% of the entire market’s subscriber count.

 Access Point Model Market Share by Count of APs and Subscribers

-Do you want to know more about our method of data collection?
-Interested in seeing other fixed wireless insights?
+Are you interested in seeing other fixed wireless insights?

-Preseem’s Fixed Wireless Network Report contains over 30 fixed wireless figures spanning across 26 pages!
+Preseem’s Fixed Wireless Network Report contains over 30 fixed wireless figures spanning across 26 pages.
 Best of all, it’s free!